Bell, book, and candle

 The phrase "bell, book, and candle" refers to a Latin Christian method of excommunication by anathema, imposed on a person who had committed an exceptionally grievous sin.
-Evidently introduced by Pope Zachary around the middle of the 8th century, the rite was once used by the Roman Catholic Church.
+Evidently introduced by Pope Zachary around the middle of the 8th century, the rite was once used by the Latin Church.

 Ritual

 The ceremony was described in the Pontificale Romanum until the time of the Second Vatican Council.
 Subsequent post-conciliar editions of the Pontificale omitted mention of any particular solemnities associated with excommunication.

 The ceremony traditionally involved a bishop, with 12 priests bearing candles, and would solemnly be pronounced in some suitably conspicuous place.
 The bishop would then pronounce the formula of the anathema, which ends with the following words: